 My friend told me not to worry.
 “He knows the country and country people.
-Now, if he would have left in a car with money, I would be worried.
+Now, if he left in a car with money, I would be worried.
 He would probably get in plenty of trouble then.
 But he will be fine on his horse,” he said.

 So, that’s how I became aware of the Fiesta de la Patria Gaucha.
-More than 60,000 people come to Tacuarembó each year for this event.
+More than 60,000 people go to Tacuarembó each year for this event.
 The attendees include people from all over Uruguay, as well as parts of Argentina and Brazil.
 (With a few arriving on horseback.)

 Here is a link to the official event website.